merlinz01/installer1/README.md

 Why?
 Because NSIS is a pain for anything non-trivial.
 We can do better in 2025.

-## Overview
+## Features

-Installer1 is a tool that allows you to create installation programs by writing simple Go code.
-The framework:
+- Write your installer logic in good old plain Go
+- Full access to Go's standard library and third-party packages
 - Scans your Go source code file to detect which files need to be included
-- Embeds those files into a self-contained executable
+- Embeds those files into a self-contained executable using Go's embed feature
-- Provides a clean API for installing, uninstalling, and managing files on the target system
+- Provides a simple API for installing and removing files on the target system
 - Automatically generates both installer and uninstaller binaries
 - Supports file compression to reduce binary size
-- Works cross-platform (I guess)
+- Works cross-platform (in theory)

+## Unfeatures

+- No GUI (yet)
+- No advanced installation options (yet)
+- No control over exe icons, version info, etc. (yet)
+- Only supports operating systems that Go supports
+- Installer binaries are larger than NSIS installers due to the embedded Go runtime

 ## Usage